kingmaverick07/MokuWiki/README.markdown

   * You should be able to edit those files without opening the wiki, but do the editing in your favorite text editor
 * Markup-Language: Markdown
   * Still needs some extensions to be able to easily link to Wiki pages
+* So far, only Firefox is supported.
+TiddlyIO should work on other browsers as well, but some other coding doesn't (yet)
 * `$imagination`

 ## Libraries used